 If you are looking for a foldable treadmill for under $500, the UREVO 2 in 1 is a great option for you.

-I found that this machine could be stored under a bed, against the wall, or inside a closet.
-Plus, if you work from home, you can situate it under a standing desk to get additional steps in during the day.
-I love that the UREVO comes fully assembled, which can be another roadblock for people with small spaces.
+We found that this machine could be stored under a bed, against the wall, or inside a closet.
+We love that the UREVO comes fully assembled, which can be a roadblock for people in small spaces.
 Assembling large pieces of fitness equipment can take up a surprising amount of space, but luckily that isn’t a concern with this machine.

 Plus, if you live alone, you won’t have much trouble moving the machine yourself.
 At just 59 pounds, this treadmill is lightweight (and it comes with wheels on the front in order to tip the machine and move it).